gstecher/CloneFinderAPI/README.txt

 ==================
 CloneFinder is a python script developed in a Windows and Unix/Linux 64-bit architecture, and does not need to be compiled prior to usage.
 To use CloneFinder, the following python packages need to be installed.

-Python 2
+Python 3
 SciPy
 NumPy
 Biopython

 Additionally, CloneFinder uses MEGA-CC (>= 7.0.18).
 MEGA-CC can be downloaded for Windows, Mac OS X, and Linux from (http://www.megasoftware.net).
+SciPy, NumPy, and Biopython are python packages and can be installed by using Anaconda (https://www.anaconda.com/) or PyPI (https://pypi.org/).
+CloneFinder for python 2 is also available.
+However, this version has not been maintained, and bugs are not fixed.

 Input file
 ==================